If you have a child or teen with any form of anxiety, this post is for you.

 Hope & Help For Selective Mutism

-Sarah offers up some of the most helpful tips and strategies that have made the biggest impact for her.
+Sarah offers up 5 of the most helpful tips and strategies that have made the biggest impact for her.

 I started with simple goals like saying one of the ‘Big Fives.’

 At the time, it felt impossible to even respond with these simple words.
 Honestly, even waving to someone was difficult.
 But over time, with practice it slowly it became easier.

 Sarah points to the value of every child having a safe, secure and supportive person in their corner.
 We see this beautifully portrayed through the Gospel.
 God’s heartbeat for His people.
 That message of relationship and connectedness through His Son.